 - food security initiatives.

 Other types of expenses may also be eligible on a case-by-case basis.
-Indigenous governments may also utilize the Emergency Assistance Program to cover other COVID-19 response expenses, including:
+Indigenous governments may also use the Emergency Assistance Program to cover other COVID-19 response expenses, including:

 - expenditures related to paying temporary staff and overtime;